newhavenrb/conferences/JRuby:-Polyglot-Heaven.md

 * One family, one VM, one GC
 * Memory usage
   * Better tooling than just on MRI

 * Bidirectional communication
+* Stick to primitives
+* Use `interface`s rather than just straight method calls

+    require 'java'

+    java_import '...'

+* Neo4j
+* Rhino.js -- JavaScript on the JVM

 Takeaways
 ---------